gsauthof/openmensa/README.md

 The generators are written in C++11 and heavily use [XPath][xpath] 2.0 expressions.

-[Python][python] is used for the update script instead of shell, because of the library support.
+[Python][python] is used for the update and test scripts instead of Shell, because of the library support.
+In that sense, Python is used as a replacement for shell scripting.

 ### Dependencies